West Virginia Wesleyan College

-West Virginia Wesleyan College is a private college in Buckhannon, West Virginia.
-It has an enrollment of about 1,400 students from 35 U.S. states and 26 countries.
+West Virginia Wesleyan College is a private college in Buckhannon, West Virginia, United States.
+It has an enrollment of about 1,055 students from 35 U.S. states and 26 countries.
 The school was founded in 1890 by the West Virginia Conference of the Methodist Episcopal Church and is currently affiliated with the United Methodist Church.
 West Virginia Wesleyan College is accredited by the Higher Learning Commission.

 History

 Early history

 West Virginia Wesleyan College was founded in 1890 by the West Virginia Annual Conference of the Methodist Episcopal Church.
-The school opened on September 3, 1890, in a new three-story brick building that was where the current Lynch-Raine Administration Building now stands.
+The school opened in 1890, in a new three-story brick building where the current Lynch-Raine Administration Building now stands.
 Ohio Wesleyan University and Boston University School of Theology alumnus Bennett W. Hutchinson was the college's first president.

 Following ten years focusing on college preparatory work, college-level instruction was first offered in 1900 culminating in the first baccalaureate degrees in 1905.
 For one year the institution was named Wesleyan University of West Virginia but it was quickly changed to West Virginia Wesleyan College in honor of John Wesley, the founder of Methodism.
 Pre-college instruction continued until 1923 when it was discontinued because the high schools in the state had grown enough to adequately perform that task.